Important Considerations

 - Treatment of severe scars or disfigurement caused by disease, injury, or birth defects.

-- Breast reduction when large breasts cause pain or severely limit a woman's activities.
+- Breast reduction when large breasts cause pain or severely limit your activities.

 - Reshaping of the nose (rhinoplasty) to improve breathing and nasal function.